Ireland to shut Vatican embassy in cost overhaul

-DUBLIN Ireland will close its embassy to the Vatican, one of the Catholic country's oldest missions, as part of a cost-cutting programme prompted by the country's EU-IMF bailout.
+DUBLIN Ireland will close its embassy to the Vatican, one of the Catholic country's oldest missions, to help meet its fiscal goals under an EU-IMF bailout, the government said on Thursday, prompting criticism from the Church's top man in Ireland.

-"That was not a consideration," Gilmore told state broadcaster RTE on Thursday.
+"That was not a consideration," Gilmore told state broadcaster RTE.
 "Our diplomatic relations with the Vatican will continue and they are valued."

+The head of the Catholic Church in Ireland criticised the move and said he was profoundly disappointed.

+"This decision seems to show little regard for the important role played by the Holy See in international relations and of the historic ties between the Irish people and the Holy See over many centuries," Cardinal Sean Brady said in a statement.

 The Vatican recalled its ambassador to Ireland in July after Prime Minister Enda Kenny accused the Holy See of obstructing investigations into sexual abuse by priests.